 No matter how busy you are, you can’t seem to dim your inner spark.
 Every time you make an excuse to put things off, you know that you’re betraying yourself.
 Like an insidious phantom, your guilt will haunt you until you notice it and acknowledge that your dream projects are worth being taken seriously and acted on.

 During my tenure as a life coach I met far too many people with unrealized dreams; an IT guy who dreamed of becoming the next Jay Z, a timid teacher who lacked the courage to display her artwork, and the consultant who loved the idea of volunteering in Africa, helping to build schools.
-I was intuitively aware that my clients were just a small portion of a world that filled with dreamers who need guidance and courage to forge ahead.
+I was intuitively aware that my clients represented all the other dreamers in the world who need guidance and courage to forge ahead.

-There are a myriad of reasons why people feel blocked: intimidation, insufficient drive, lack of passion and commitment, fear of accountability, and lack of discipline or time.
+There are a myriad of reasons why people feel blocked: intimidation, insufficient passion and commitment, fear of accountability, and lack of discipline or time.
 I’ve addressed several of these in previous posts.
 The one that I’d like to shine a light on here is time.
-More specifically, the tools and mindset that’s needed to carve out time for our passion projects.
+More specifically, the mindset that’s needed to carve out time for our passion projects.

-Without exception, all of us have been allocated 24 hours in a day, and 365 days in a year.
+All of us have been allocated 24 hours in a day, and 365 days in a year.
 But there are some of us who are better at managing our time than others.
 Like a chef at a teppanyaki grill, they slice their days in a way that’s most appealing to their taste and palate, while the rest of us tend to squander our time on inconsequential or menial tasks.
-This leads us to ruefully ask ourselves, “Where did all the time go?”

 There’s no reason to feel victimized by the sands of time.
 Time flows the same for everyone.
 The problem isn’t that we don’t have enough time to do the things we want, but that we don’t prioritize certain tasks enough to make the time for them.
 We fail to harness our excitement for a project or create the structures needed for us to reach our goals and vision.

-Without asking ourselves honest and incisive questions like these, it’s easy to fall into the trap of complacency and procrastination.
-Without a strong vision, we have nothing that will pull us towards the future.
+Without asking ourselves honest questions like these, it’s easy to fall into the trap of complacency.
+Without a strong vision, we have nothing to pull us towards the future.
 Even if you feel like you aren’t accountable to anyone, you’re ultimately accountable to yourself, and your soul contract.
-Your urge to give life to your ideas is a sacred duty that originates from a spirit-centered place that guides you towards wholeness and wisdom.
+Your urge to give life to your ideas is an impulse that originates from your spirit.

 1. Get rid of time leakage: You’ll be astonished to see just how much time can get wasted on trivial things like social media, TV, and browsing on your smartphone.
 These activities only distract you.
 If you would like to indulge in some of these pastimes ensure that you put a cap on how much time you spend on them.
-Road traffic is also a major source of time leakage.
-A good way to avoid it is by using navigation tools such as Google Maps to find alternate routes to avoid getting stuck in soul-sapping congestion.
 You also want to avoid people who fritter away your time with mindless chatter, like a co-worker who gossips about company politics, or a friend who calls you up to vent her frustrations about her unfulfilling love life.
 Be scrupulous when it comes to eliminating time leakages so that you can free up some time to add more productive activities to your day.

 As the saying goes, Rome wasn’t built in a day.
 The same goes for your creative projects – your dreams need to go through a period of gestation before coming to life.
-Keep yourself motivated by celebrating the small victories and noticing even the most minuscule accomplishments you make along the way.
-Give yourself a pat on the back for your efforts, because each and every action that you take is bringing you one step closer to personal empowerment and success.
+Give yourself a pat on the back for your efforts, because each and every action that you take is bringing you one step closer to your empowerment and success.